sormuras/sormuras.github.io/blog/2018-05-14-junit5-scatter-assertions.md

 }
 ```

-## 2. Three methods with single assertion each
+## B. Three methods with single assertion each

 Each assertion resides in its own test method.